 However, it would take more than 2,000 IU a day plus a lot of sunlight to create a situation in which you are getting too much vitamin D. It is important to note, though, that anyone who has been diagnosed with endocrine problems or hypercalcemia (too much calcium) should not take more than 400 IU of supplemental vitamin D a day.

 My recommendation for everyone else is to take 600 IU and try to get at least 20 minutes of sunlight on exposed skin each day.
 You won't be getting too much.
-You'll be giving your body the vitamin D it needs.
+You'll be giving your body the health benefits of vitamin D it needs.